Sign up for Funding Circle newsletter!

 Get our latest news and information on business finance, management and growth.

 Update as of January 26, 2021: This article may no longer be up-to-date.
 Read this article for the most up-to-date information the most current round of the Paycheck Protection Program.

 If you’ve taken out a Paycheck Protection Program (PPP) loan, you likely know that one of the big benefits is the ability to get the loan forgiven in the future.
-The entire loan could potentially be forgivable.
+If you’re considering applying for PPP loan funding you should know the entire loan could potentially be forgivable.
 However, the forgivable amount of your PPP loan will depend on how you use the funds and whether you maintain staff levels and pay.